mkprizzle/esu-at-scale/README.md

 + Multiple subscription/resource group cross-deployment
 + Multiple core type and core count deployment in a single run for massive deployment scenarios
 + Differentiated Create Only vs Create, activate, and link run scenarios which can be useful for staging and attaching later if contracts are still in progress

-What this does *not* do (yet)
++ Link production licenses to MSDN/Visual Studio Dev/Test or DR servers for free ESU and tagging them appropriately
-+ One-to-many server links, which will link one license to multiple machines by groupings
++ One-to-many license-to-server links, such as when a physical host license covers multiple VMs

 This version of the script allows Service Principal only to enable cross-subscription ESU enablement if needed.
 Note that your service principal should have appropriate permissions to deploy ESU licenses and assign licenses to Arc Enabled Machines.
 The built-in role permission required to create and assign licenses to Arc-enabled machines is either "Contributor" or "Owner" roles.
 The least privilege method to run this script is to create a custom role based off of 'Azure Connected Machine Resource Administrator' with the added permissions:
 + Microsoft.HybridCompute/licenses/write